Centaurus: History

 While Centaurus now has a high southern latitude, at the dawn of civilization it was an equatorial constellation.
 Precession has been slowly shifting it southward for millennia, and it is now close to its maximal southern declination.
 In a little over 7000 years it will be at maximum visibility for those in the northern hemisphere, visible at times in the year up to quite a high northern latitude.

 The figure of Centaurus can be traced back to a Babylonian constellation known as the Bison-man (MUL.GUD.ALIM).
 This being was depicted in two major forms: firstly, as a 4-legged bison with a human head, and secondly, as a being with a man's head and torso attached to the rear legs and tail of a bull or bison.
 It has been closely associated with the Sun god Utu-Shamash from very early times.
+By the late 3rd millennium the Bison-man had been replaced by a new constellation, the Wild Boar.

 The Greeks depicted the constellation as a centaur and gave it its current name.
 It was mentioned by Eudoxus in the 4th century BC and Aratus in the 3rd century BC.
 In the 2nd century AD, Claudius Ptolemy catalogued 37 stars in Centaurus, including Alpha Centauri.
 Large as it is now, in earlier times it was even larger, as the constellation Lupus was treated as an asterism within Centaurus, portrayed in illustrations as an unspecified animal either in the centaur's grasp or impaled on its spear.
 The Southern Cross, which is now regarded as a separate constellation, was treated by the ancients as a mere asterism formed of the stars composing the centaur's legs.
 Additionally, what is now the minor constellation Circinus was treated as undefined stars under the centaur's front hooves.

 According to the Roman poet Ovid (Fasti v.379), the constellation honors the centaur Chiron, who was tutor to many of the earlier Greek heroes including Heracles (Hercules), Theseus, and Jason, the leader of the Argonauts.
 It is not to be confused with the more warlike centaur represented by the zodiacal constellation Sagittarius.
 The legend associated with Chiron says that he was accidentally poisoned with an arrow shot by Hercules, and was subsequently placed in the heavens.